Age: 28 (27/06/90)

 Taylor began 2013 in fine form, winning stage 2 in the Tour of Qatar and placing 3rd in the Overall GC.
 He started the Giro d'Italia but struggled physically throughout the race and was forced to withdraw in the latter part due to an underlying injury.
 At the end of July, Taylor returned to action in the Tour of Poland and grabbed headlines with an incredible solo ride to win stage 4 of the race.
 He closed out the year at the World Championships in Florence where he finished 5th in the time trial event.

 In February 2014, Taylor won the opening time trial at the Tour of Dubai which set him up for the Overall GC, his first stage race victory as a pro.
 After a couple of solid rides in the Spring Classics, Taylor won the US National time trial Championship in May.
-However disaster struck a few days later when he crashed on a descent in the US National road race and fractured his lower leg.
-After undergoing surgery, Taylor is back on the road to recovery and looking forward to returning in 2015.Website photography provided by Graham Watson, Andrea Mead Cross and BMC Racing.
+However unfortunately a few days later he crashed on a descent in the US National road race and fractured his lower leg.
+After he underwent surgery, the initial prognosis was very positive and Taylor had hoped to return before the end of the season.
+However a longer rehabilitation period was required.